 harbor the ingredients for constructing a universal computer.

-schemes in which is the simplest.
+is the simplest.
 References are given in his

 PhD Thesis [6] and Physica D article [7].